niklasf/shakmaty/shakmaty-syzygy/README.md

 Changelog
 ---------

+* 0.4.4
+  - Remove work around from 0.3.1.
+  - Minor internal optimizations and cleanups.
 * 0.4.3
   - Fix DTZ off-by-one in some positions when there is mate in 1.
   - Fix DTZ off-by-one in antichess endgames, when there is a threat to force